realworldocaml/book/en/01-prologue.md

 ## About this book

 Real World OCaml is aimed at programmers who have some experience with conventional programming languages, but not specifically with _statically-typed functional programming_.
 The world of dynamic scripting languages such as Javascript, Ruby and Python have all adopted healthy elements of functional programming, but not all of it.
 Real World OCaml takes you through the full lifecycle of how to construct software with static typing, including the powerful module system that makes code re-use so much more robust.

 At the same time, OCaml is not Haskell.
-It takes a much more pragmatic approach by being strictly evaluated by default, and permitting arbitrary side-effects.
-In fact, you can write OCaml code that looks very similar to imperative C but is still type-safe.
+It takes a much more pragmatic approach by being strictly evaluated by default and permitting arbitrary side-effects.
+In fact, you can write OCaml code that looks very similar to imperative C but remains completely type-safe.
 One of the major strengths of OCaml for systems programming is that, with some experience, you can predict the runtime behaviour of a block of code very easily, with very little compiler magic involved.

 If you've learnt some OCaml before, this book may surprise you with some differences from your past experience.
 The Core standard library